zedyjy/CS319-Project/README.md

 - Then, install `npm` globally on your OS.
 - Then come to this project's `root dir`, and run `npm install`.
 This will install all required packages on your OS.

 - Install `MongoDB` on your machiene and make a `Database` called `internship-system`.
 This should make the database ready on your system.
+(You can use MongoDB Atlas.
+It provides a GUI for modifying the database manually etc. https://www.mongodb.com/atlas/database)
 - Then run `node server` to start the server locally and make it handle API requests.
 This starts the server at `localhost`.

 - All Front End Pages should be in `.php` extensions.
 Please do not use html files, we will have to convert them later anyways.